 The Profit & Loss and most of the Actual vs Budget reports give you the option of including KPIs in the Additional Information section.
-And what’s more, your new customised Bank Ratios can be represented in graphical format by any of the KPI charts (in the Report Builder, simply filter for KPI and the chart type you prefer).
+And what’s more, you can present your new customised Bank Ratios in graphical format by any of the KPI charts.
+To do this, simply go to the Report Builder, filter for KPI and the chart type you prefer.

 Third: Bundling it all Together

 Creating a Report Bundle for all of your loan application reports can not only save you time but help you deliver a professional loan application.
-Start with the 3-Way Forecast Kit described above and then add your KPI charts as you create them (or add the KPIs to the Profit & Loss forecast in the bundle).
+Start with the 3-Way Forecast Kit described above.
+Now add your KPI charts as you create them.
+Alternatively, you can add the KPIs to the Profit & Loss forecast in the bundle.

-Back in the olden days, this exercise would have been over once the loan had been approved but that’s not so common these days.
+Back in the olden days, this exercise would have been over once the loan had been approved.
+However, that is not so common these days.
 Your bank is more likely to want updated reports on a quarterly or a monthly basis.
 Use the same bundle as the basis for this.
 Or, even better, make a copy of it if you need to make changes.
 They might ask you to add in a report comparing actuals to budgets or there could be covenants attached to the loan.
 These could require you to maintain a certain debt to equity ratio or a minimum level of earnings before interest and tax (EBIT).
 Don’t be afraid of these.
 Most of them can be managed and reported on with a simple KPI.
-If you get a tricky one, ask our Customer Support team for help!
+If you get a tricky one, ask our team for help!